Differential pressure transmitter

 The density must be constant to guarantee the accuracy of the level measurement.

-In the latter case, the differential pressure transmitter is associated with a primary element which creates a differential pressure according to the flow rate of a fluid.
+In the latter case, the pressure transmitter differential is combined with a depressurizing element to create a differential pressure as a function of fluid flow.

 • Check hydraulic pressure in equipment.